• Skip to main content

 image of kebler pass

 Built with the intent to connect nearby towns and provide a passage for early explorers of our state, mountain passes make it easier to navigate through the Rockies of Colorado.
-While these mountain passes serve a practical purpose they also serve as another way to enjoy the beauty of the mountainside.
+While these high country routes serve a practical purpose, they also showcase another way to enjoy the beauty of the mountainside.

 Usually found at a higher elevation, Colorado mountain passes offer heart-pounding turns, matched with scenery that will take your breath away, making even the most apprehensive travelers happy they are along for the ride.
 So, whether you’re trying to get somewhere or are just out for a leisurely drive, check out these top scenic mountain passes in Colorado.